Alluxio/alluxio/docs/File-System-API.md

 ### IO Options

-There are two different types of storage in Tachyon, Tachyon managed storage and under storage.
-Tachyon managed storage is the memory, SSD, and/or HDD which is allocated to Tachyon workers.
-For read and write operations, users can specify the `TachyonStorageType` to fine tune the interaction with Tachyon's managed storage.
-Likewise, users can specify the `UnderStorageType` to fine tune the data operations with the under storage, such as S3, Swift, or HDFS.
+Tachyon uses two different storage types: Tachyon managed storage and under storage.
+Tachyon managed storage is the memory, SSD, and/or HDD allocated to Tachyon workers.
+Under storage is the storage resource managed by the underlying storage system, such as S3, Swift or HDFS.
+Users can specify the interaction with the Tachyon's native storage and under storage through the `NativeStorageType` and `UnderStorageType` respectively.
 Note that read operations are affected by `TachyonStorageType` (the data can be stored in more Tachyon workers) but not `UnderStorageType`.

 Below is a table of commonly used `TachyonStorageType` and `UnderStorageType` combinations.